Here comes the concept of big data. Before delving any further into this blog, let us have a look at the list of topics that it will cover:

-With the evolution of the Internet, the ways how businesses, economies, stock markets, and even the governments function and operate have also evolved, big time.
+With the evolution of the Internet, the ways how businesses, economies, stock markets, and even governments function and operate have also evolved, big time.
 It has also changed the way people live.
 With all of this happening, there has been an observable rise in all the information floating around these days; it’s more than ever before.
 This outburst of data is relatively new.
-Before the past couple of years, most of the data was stored on paper, film, or any other analogue media; only one quarter of all the world’s stored information was digital.
-But with the exponential increase in data, the idea of storing it manually just does not hold appeal any more.
+Before the past couple of years, most of the data was stored on paper, film, or any other analog media; only one-quarter of all the world’s stored information was digital.
+But with the exponential increase in data, the idea of storing it manually just does not hold appeal anymore.
+You will learn more about applications and examples of big data in this big data analytics tutorial.

 The conventional way in which we can define big data is, It is a set of extremely large data so complex and unorganized that it defies the common and easy data management methods that were designed and used up until this rise in data.